Legal

 • send transactional communications, such as invoices, subscription notices, and password-reset emails;

-• send marketing communications by email, where you have given your consent; you may withdraw such consent and unsubscribe at any time (see Section 10);
+• send marketing communications by email, where you have given your consent; you may withdraw such consent and unsubscribe at any time (see Section 10); and/or

 • comply with our legal obligations, resolve disputes, and enforce our agreements.